nicolabs/nicobot/README.md

 Github actions are actually configured (see [dockerhub.yml](.github/workflows/dockerhub.yml) to automatically build and push the images to Docker Hub so they are available whenever commits are pushed to the _master_ branch.

-The _multiarch_ compatibility is simply supported by [the base images](https://hub.docker.com/_/python) (no need to run `docker buildx`).
+The _multiarch_ compatibility is supported by [the base images](https://hub.docker.com/_/python) and compilation from source depending on the image.

-The images have all the bots inside, as they only differ from each other by one script.
+The images have all the bots inside, as they only differ by one script from each other.
-The `entrypoint.sh` script takes as arguments : first the name of the bot to invoke, then the bot's arguments.
+The `entrypoint.sh` script takes the name of the bot to invoke as its first argument, then the bot's arguments.

 ### Versioning